-8) I'd like to make some changes to my landscaping, do I need to contact the Association for approval?
+8) I'd like to make some changes to the exterior of my home, do I need to contact the Association for approval?

 Yes, per Article VI, Section 1 of the Covenants and Restrictions, "No Improvement shall be erected, placed, installed...on any Lot, nor shall any exterior addition to, or change in, or alteration of the exterior appearance of any Improvement, or any change in landscaping, be made until plans and specifications...have been submitted to and approved in writing by the Architectural Review Committee.
 Please submit your plans to Fairways West P.O.
 Box 87027, Canton MI 48187 (or email the Board at firstname.lastname@example.org).
 The ARC Form can be found here.